European Shared Value Factory

 The European Shared Value Factory is a project undertaken by European Entrepreneurs CEA-PME and financed by the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), the German development agency.

-The project, running its course from November 2018 until the end of October 2019, aims at promoting and strengthening the cooperation of European SMEs in the European development political agenda.
+The project, running its course from November 2018 until the end of October 2019, and reprised between December 2019 and July 2020, aims at promoting and strengthening the cooperation of European SMEs in the European development political agenda.

 The project works under the principle of Shared Value, a new notion that redefines our approach to sustainable development goals like access to water, electricity, education, training and health.